vishvAsa/kalpAntaram/kANe/v1p2/114_Anantadeva.md

 963

 ( 25 February 1600).
 Others give 1548–1599 A. D. as the dates.
 Whichever date is correct, the literary activity of Anantadeva must be assigned to the third quarter of the 17th century.
-This date is confirmed by the fact that in the Asaucanirnaya of Jivadeva, younger brother of Anantadeva, the Nirnayasindhu composed in 1611-12 A. D. is cited as an authority.
+This date is confirmed by the fact that in the Asaucanirṇaya of Jivadeva, younger brother of Anantadeva, the Nirnayasindhu composed in 1611-12 A. D. is cited as an authority.

 Doubts were expressed by some Marathi writers as to whether Ekanātha, mentioned as the ancestor of Anantadeva, is identical with the well-known Marathi poet and saint Ekanātha.
 It is unnecessary in this work to discuss that matter.
 The present author holds that they are identical.
 Those interested may read the contribution of Dr. P. K. Gode in 'Studies in literary History' vol. II (for 1954) pp. 39-41.